 Robert Leeson was a manufacturer of textile machinery.

 Mildred Leeson died in May of 1928.
 Robert Leeson continued to live at 256 Commonwealth until about 1942. when he moved to the Hotel Puritan at 390 Commonwealth.

-In September of 1985, he submitted two applications, one to convert the property from a lodging house into eight apartments and the other to convert it into seven apartments.
+In September of 1985, Charles Patsos submitted two applications, one to convert 256 Commonwealth from a lodging house into eight apartments and the other to convert it into seven apartments.
 Both applications appear to have been abandoned.

 In July of 1986, H & P Associates applied for (and subsequently received) permission to remodel the property from a lodging house into seven apartments.

 On October 14, 1986, H & P Associates converted the property into seven condominium units, the 256 Commonwealth Avenue Condominium.